thingswebuilt/thingswebuilt-site/content/posts/navigating-further-in-the-spectrum.md

 # Navigating the Spectrum - Sensor Testing Insights #
 ### Introduction ###
-In our previous blog post, [Navigating the Spectrum](lidar-and-light.md), we embarked on a journey to select the most suitable sensors for our robotic endeavors, particularly for the challenges of PiWars.
+In our previous blog post, [Navigating the Spectrum](lidar-and-light.md), we embarked on a journey to select the most suitable sensors for our robotic endeavours, particularly for the challenges of Pi Wars.
 Building on that foundation, we've now put these sensors to the test, literally.
 The goal was simple yet crucial: verify if the real-world performance of our chosen sensors aligns with their datasheet specifications.
-This endeavor isn't just about validating our choices; it's about providing valuable insights for the entire PiWars community on sensor selection and deployment.
+This endeavour isn't just about validating our choices; it's about providing valuable insights for the entire Pi Wars community on sensor selection and deployment.

 ## Methodology ##
 ### Test Rig Configuration: ###